Surviving the Cartel

 Surviving The Cartel is an American TV series starring Alina Nastase, Gabriel Aguero, Vanessa Restrepo, Rey Cantu, Dimas Gonzalez, Ryhon Thomas, Teresa Rabago, Gustavo Sanchez Parra and Jorge A Jimenez.
 The executive producer and creator is Ely Bams, and it was released on the streaming service 1265 Films.

 Surviving the Cartel tells three interconnected histories of lust, power, family, migration and religion.

 The premiere date was the 11 March 2022 in DF.

-The Series have renewed for a second season and will premiere in December of 2024 with the addition of Francisco Denis in the main cast.
+The Series have renewed for a second season and will premiere in December 2024 with the addition of Francisco Denis in the main cast.

 Plot

 When a Silicon Valley CEO "Alejandro Cardona" decided to go back to Mexico to inherit a powerful Cartel from his father, it created a succession of events told in Surviving The Cartel.